Online & Mobile Privacy Notice

 - Identity, Contact and Marketing and Communications Data from corporate sponsors who we work with such as event partners.

-- To provide you with or evaluate your eligibility for products and services that your request;
+- To provide you or your employer with or evaluate your or your employer’s eligibility for products and services that you or your employer requests;

-- To perform ordinary business operations (e.g. opening and maintaining your account or processing your transactions against those accounts);
+- To perform ordinary business operations (e.g. opening and maintaining your account, managing payments, fees and charges, collecting amounts owing to us or processing your transactions against those accounts);

 - To develop, evaluate, and improve our products and services;